-The following standards must be substantially met or exceeded by the accreditation standards of the entity seeking approval as a Gold Seal Quality Care accrediting association.
-The applicant for Gold Seal accrediting association will be required to use this form to provide a crosswalk aligning its standards with the standards below.
+The following standards must be substantially met or exceeded by the accreditation standards of the entity seeking approval as a Gold Seal Quality Care Accrediting Association.
+The applicant for Gold Seal Quality Care Accrediting Association will be required to use this form to provide a crosswalk aligning its standards with the standards below.
 The applicant's standards need not be organized in the same manner as the standards below, but must be completed in a fashion that permits the Division of Early Learning (DEL) to perform a line-by-line comparison of standards, whenever practicable.
 It is the responsibility of the applicant to ensure that the crosswalk is clear and concise in its presentation.
 If a line-by-line comparison is not practicable, the DEL will review the applicant's standards using the following grouping and sub-grouping of standards.

-Please note that an applying association must receive an overall minimum score of 85% pursuant to Rule 6M-10.002, Florida Administrative Code for approval as a Gold Seal Accrediting Agency and must ensure each child care provider accredited under the associations accreditation standards also meet an overall minimum score of 85%.
+Please note that an applying accrediting association must receive an overall minimum score of 85% pursuant to Rule 6M-10.002, Florida Administrative Code, for approval as a Gold Seal Quality Care Accrediting Association and must ensure that each child care provider accredited under the association's accreditation standards also meets an overall minimum score of 85%.

-The text in the left column(s) below is the Gold Seal criteria standards.
+The text in the left column(s) below is the Gold Seal Quality Care criteria standards.
 The right column has been left blank for use as a crosswalk, if the accrediting association chooses to use this format.